paul/dry-transaction-extra/README.md

 end
 ```

 This is useful if you want to, for example, run the transaction as an async background job, but want to first verify the arguments to the job before enqueueing it.
-If the job is going to fail anyways, why bother creating it in the first place?
+If the job is going to fail anyway, why bother creating it in the first place?

 ```ruby
 result = CreateUser.validator.new.call(params)